viher3/easy-eu-cookie-law/trunk/readme.txt

 == Changelog ==

 = 1.3 =
-* Configuration values saved are not reset when updating the plugin
+* Existing configuration values are not reseted when updating the plugin
 * Config values are now saved on 'wp_options' database table.
 * Config options form works now with Ajax
 * Refactored code